UnmappedStack/SpecOS/README.md

 It's a road to running DOOM!

 Note that a lot of this is unrealistic and probably won't happen - it's a lot easier said that done.
 But my hopes are high (:

+## Special thanks
+You didn't *really* think that *I* could do this alone of all people, did you?
+I'm not a genius!
+Thank you so, so much to these people who have made my journey in operating system development so much easier!

+ - [Bananymous](https://github.com/Bananymous) is a super smart guy, who taught me a *ton*.
+He also wrote the amazing [Banan-OS](https://github.com/Bananymous/banan-os)!
+ - [Dcraftbg](https://github.com/Dcraftbg) has taught me a whole lot about paging and a few other topics.
+He also just managed to enter userspace on his [MinOS](https://github.com/Dcraftbg/MinOS), nice one :D